nevengjoreski/data-importer/DECISION_LOG.md

 ### Trade-offs
 -   **Complexity**: Requires setting up a job queue mechanism (simulated in-memory here) and polling from the frontend.
--   **Feedback Latency**: The UI relies on polling (or WebSockets) to get updates, rather than knowing immediately when a request finishes.
+-   **Feedback Latency**: The UI relies on polling (or WebSockets - not implemented here and probably overkill for this use case) to get updates, rather than knowing immediately when a request finishes.

 ---